 Simon C. Estok (editor-in-chief) currently holds the award of Foreign Expert of the Double First Class Discipline Cluster (2018-2021) at Sichuan University and was the recipient of the Shanghai Metropolitan Government "Oriental Scholar" Award (東方學者) (2015-18) at the Research Center for Comparative Literature and World Literatures at Shanghai Normal University.
 Estok is a full professor and Senior Research Fellow at Sungkyunkwan University (South Korea’s first and oldest university).
 He teaches literary theory, ecocriticism, and Shakespearean literature.
 His award-winning book Ecocriticism and Shakespeare: Reading Ecophobia appeared in 2011 (reprinted 2014), and he is co-editor of four books: Anthropocene Ecologies of Food: Implications and Perspectives from the Global South (Routledge, 2021), Landscape, Seascape, and the Eco-Spatial Imagination (Routledge, 2016), International Perspectives in Feminist Ecocriticism (Routledge, 2013), and East Asian Ecocriticisms (Macmillan, 2013).
 His much anticipated The Ecophobia Hypothesis was published in 2018 by Routledge and reprinted (with errata) as a paperback in July 2020.
 Estok has published extensively on ecocriticism and Shakespeare in such journals as PMLA, Mosaic, Configurations, English Studies in Canada, and others.

-Shinji Iwamasa is a Special Assistant to the President at Shirayuri University, Tokyo.
+Shinji Iwamasa teaches at Shirayuri University, Tokyo.
 His research interests include toxic discourse, Asian thoughts, and ecocriticism.
-He is a recipient of the governmental scientific research fund for 2017-2019 with his project titled, "A Study of Toxic Discourse hinted by the Mythification of Narratives in Obama's Hiroshima Speech."
+He is a recipient of the governmental scientific research fund for 2017–19 with his project titled, "A Study of Toxic Discourse hinted by the Mythification of Narratives in Obama's Hiroshima Speech."
 His publications include "Reading Gary Snyder from the Viewpoint of the Place of Nothingness" Literature and Environment, 2008.
 "The Mechanics of Place in the Writings of Rachel Carson" Ecocriticism Review, 2010; "A Study of Thoreau's Prayer in the Writings of Terry Tempest Williams."
 Shirayuri Christiano-Cultural Studies, 2013; "Toxic Discourse and the Creation of the Myth of Land in the Writings of Terry Tempest Williams" Themes of Environmental Humanities, 2017, which he edited as well.
 He co-edited and co-translated Terry Tempest Williams's The Hour of Land, 2019.
 His professorial affiliations include Stanford University, where he was a visiting scholar from 2011-2012 and currently 2019-2020.